Clinton impeachment figure makes return in Trump sequel

 With that, the lanky chairman strode off the floor into his nearby office and shut the door.

-Associated Press researcher Monika Mathur and writer Lisa Mascaro contributed to this report.
+Associated Press researcher Monika Mathur and AP writer Lisa Mascaro contributed to this report.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story has been corrected to show that Livingston was chairman of the Appropriations Committee, not the Ways and Means Committee.